Where to Eat in Baguio: 12 Best Restaurants, Famous Spots, Must-Try Food

 Photo by Good Taste

-When exploring Baguio with your loved ones, a great spot to have a meal is at Good Taste Cafe & Restaurant.
-This crowd favorite has remained one of the go-to places for families who take road trips to this city mainly due to their large servings at reasonable prices, making them one of the more affordable restaurants in Baguio.
-Most of their menu items are generally good for 3 people right away, meaning that you won't have to order much to satisfy your hunger.
+When exploring Baguio City with your loved ones, a great spot to enjoy a meal is Good Taste Café & Restaurant.
+This crowd favorite has remained one of the go-to places for families and groups of friends on road trips to the city, thanks to its generous portions and reasonable prices, making it one of the more affordable restaurants in Baguio City.
+Most menu items are good for three people, so you won’t need to order much to satisfy your hunger.

-A staple for large groups, whether it be for a celebration or a vacation, is Good Taste's buttered chicken.
-If you're looking to spice things up, you can choose their garlic buttered chicken which packs a bit of seasoning and flavor.
+A staple for large groups, whether for a celebration or vacation, is Good Taste’s buttered chicken.
+If you’re in the mood for something with more flavor, their garlic-buttered chicken adds a savory twist with a kick of seasoning.

-Along with being a perfect place for groups, Good Taste has become a usual spot to get some tasty Filipino comfort food.
-Make sure to try out their signature crispy pata (deep fried pig leg), pansit, and sinigang (sour soup) to treat your taste buds to Filipino flavors.
+In addition to being perfect for groups, Good Taste has become a popular spot for Filipino comfort food.
+Be sure to try their signature crispy pata (deep-fried pig leg), pancit, and sinigang (sour soup) to experience delicious, traditional Filipino flavors.

 5. Hill Station